snapframework/snap-website/templates/faq.md

 Heist needs a C XML library called expat.
 See [this article by Jacob Stanley](http://jystic.com/2010/10/07/installing-heist-and-hexpat-on-windows/) for more information.

+### Why doesn't Heist display templates?

+The most common problem we've seen is that you have ".tpl" included as part of your template name.
+Heist automatically adds the ".tpl" extension, so you shouldn't include it.

 ### How do I get the libev backend working?